Submit a Review & Earn an Amazon Gift Card

 Jones et al (2010) Identification of a κ-opioid agonist as a potent and selective lead for drug development against human African trypanosomiasis.
 Biochem Pharmacol 80 1478 PMID: 20696141

-Tumati et al (2009) Sustained morphine treatment augments capsaicin-evoked calcitonin gene-related peptide release from primary sensory neurons in a protein kinase A- and Raf-1-dependent manner.
+Tumati et al (2009) Sustained mor. treatment augments capsaicin-evoked calcitonin gene-related peptide release from primary sensory neurons in a protein kinase A- and Raf-1-dependent manner.
 J Pain 330 810 PMID: 19491327

 Markkanen and Petäjä-Repo (2008) N-glycan-mediated quality control in the endoplasmic reticulum is required for the expression of correctly folded delta-opioid receptors at the cell surface.
 J Biol Chem 283 29086 PMID: 18703511

 Do you know of a great paper that uses Naltrexone hydrochloride from Tocris?
-If so please let us know.
+Please let us know.

 There are currently no reviews for this product.
 Be the first to review Naltrexone hydrochloride and earn rewards!